 The saying 'if you can't pronounce it, don't eat it' rings true here.

 MSG shows as "autolyzed yeast extract" or "hydrolyzed protein" or "glutamic acid" making it trickier to find, however, following the saying above should help.

 Artificial sweeteners can show up as aspartame, Acesulfame K, Aminosweet, Neotame, Saccharin, Sucralose, Sugar alcohol, Maltitol Syrup, Maltitol Powder, Hydrogenated High Maltose Content Glucose Syrup, Hydrogenated Maltose, Equal Saccharin..... the list goes on.
-Do you think you'd be able to pick these out on a label of food that doesn't need sweetener (like ketchup or a TV dinner?)
+Do you think you'd be able to pick these out on a label of food that doesn't need sweetener (like a TV dinner?)